togarashimayo/togarashimayo.github.io/content/writings/tannenbaum.md

 # The Tannenbaum

+*"Do you want me to drive to Save-On Foods?"* - the owner (hereafter, "Mira") when telling a table that she's out of black forest cake.

 If you know me personally, follow me on social media, or attended the first few minutes of _Anime in the Philippines_ at Sakura-Con 2024, you might know that I ~~stan~~ like this German restaurant very much.
-[Keichoro's birthday dinner](https://www.instagram.com/p/Cx9gKG0Lt9m/) did a good job at hyping me up considering my German language-learning interests, with the owner (hereafter "Mira", the older lady often doing FOH stuff) speedrunning her way into converting me into a repeat (and then a regular) customer after I did a walk-in two months later.
+[Keichoro's birthday dinner](https://www.instagram.com/p/Cx9gKG0Lt9m/) did a good job at hyping me up considering my German language-learning interests, with Mira speedrunning her way into converting me into a repeat (and then a regular) customer after I did a walk-in two months later.

 Please note that:
 1. I don't document all of my visits on ENW (compared to Instagram Stories).
 I would only do so if something exciting happened, because talking about ordering the same Wiener schnitzel and black forest cake twice per month gets stale easily.